drain1ma/FanSite/README.md

 - [x] Users capable of deleting only the images they upload
 - [x] Adding user profile pictures
 - [x] A forum for users to interact with one another
-- [ ] Layout that looks appealing to the users
+- [x] Layout that looks appealing to the users
 - [x] Adding a dropdownlist
 - [x] Forums should link to specific posts related to that topic
+- [ ] Upvoting system for forum posts
+- [ ] Display most popular posts
+- [ ] Allow users to update a user bio
+- [ ] A page where users can rate the game from the series
+- [ ] A star rating system